nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [blog.container-solutions.com: 7 Cloud Native Trends to Watch in 2020 🌟](https://blog.container-solutions.com/7-cloud-native-trends-to-watch-in-2020)
 * [snyk.io: Shipping Kubernetes-native applications with confidence](https://snyk.io/blog/shipping-kubernetes-native-applications-with-confidence/)
 * [medium: Delivering value on Kubernetes](https://medium.com/@dius_au/delivering-value-on-kubernetes-8d5c5655c1b4)
-* [medium: 10 Most Common Mistakes When Using Kubernetes 🌟](https://medium.com/devops-dudes/10-most-common-mistakes-when-using-kubernetes-8a07abb8e850) Avoid your cluster from falling over in production by implementing these best practices
 * [dev.to: Open a command prompt in a Kubernetes cluster](https://dev.to/eldadak/open-a-command-prompt-in-a-kubernetes-cluster-206g) This starts up a pod (in the default namespace by default) and opens a command line in the given container.
 As I'm running as root, I can install anything I need for debugging and testing right in my cluster.
 * [medium: 5 Things We Overlooked When Deploying Our First App on Kubernetes 🌟](https://medium.com/gumgum-tech/5-things-we-overlooked-when-putting-our-first-app-on-kubernetes-58583c1783e4)
 * [opensource.com: Explaining Kubernetes in 10 minutes using an analogy](https://opensource.com/article/20/7/kubernetes-analogy)